Canarie-Sensor-RPI/geocens-js-api/README.markdown

 	dsSource.getSensors({
 		done: function (sensors) {
 			window.sensors = sensors;
-		},

-		raw: function (data) {
-			window.sensorsJSON = data;
 		}
 	});

 When the sensors have been retrieved from the server, the `done` callback will be called.
 The `sensors` parameter will contain an array of zero or more Sensor objects.
 From there, each of the Sensor objects can be used to load their datastreams or metadata.

+#### Geocens.DataService.getRawSensors

-Alternatively or simultaneously the `raw` callback can be used to receive the JS objects from the GeoCENS Data Service not formatted as Sensor objects.
+Similar to `getSensors`, but will return the JSON objects from the GeoCENS Data Service without being formatted as Sensor objects.

+	dsSource.getRawSensors({
+		done: function (sensors) {
+			window.sensors = sensors;
+		}
+	});

+This function was formerly specified as a separate callback in `getSensors`.

 #### Geocens.DataService.getSensor